Four years of Admiral Shark's Keyboards

 Database updates

 At the time of writing, the Keyboard Part Number Database is now only 51 part numbers away from reaching the glorious 3,000 milestone!
 I had hoped to reach it in time for this anniversary, but instead of being down about not doing so, I'm just happy the database is still getting bigger!
 My best guess is that I'll find some time to reach 3,000 part numbers some weekend later this month.
-When I do, I'll be writing a celebration then, so I'll say my commentary for that.
+When I do, I'll be writing a celebration then, so I'll save my commentary for that.

 Planned content